leo-bauer/personal_website2/research.md

 ## Research

-I currently have four peer-reviewed publications and multiple works in progress.
+I currently have five peer-reviewed publications and multiple works in progress.

 Below there is also information on research and data collection projects I have led or participated in.
 Some of them are linked to GitHub repositories with tutorials and code.